Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 georeferenced locations of reliable soil observations (particularly with analytical data) is often not sufficient to completely capture and describe all significant patterns of soil variation in an area.
-There may be too few sampled points and the exact location of recorded point data may not be well recorded.
+There may be too few sampled points and the exact location of available point data may not be well recorded.
 In short, data-driven soil mapping is field-data demanding and collecting field data can require significant expenditures of time, effort and money.

-With legacy soil point data the sampling designs or rationale used to decide where to locate soil profile observation or sampling points are often not clear and may vary from project to project or point to point.
+With legacy soil point data the sampling design, or rationale, used to decide where to locate soil profile observation or sampling points is often not clear and may vary from project to project or point to point.
 Therefore there is no guarantee that available point data are actually representative of the dominant patterns and soil forming conditions in